-39. Prior to the commencement of development on the southern access road a scheme for the provision and location of bus stop infrastructure within the site along the southern access road including half width lay- bys, shelters and low floor kerbs and a timetable for the delivery of the infrastructure shall be submitted to and approved in writing by the local planning authority.
+39. Prior to the commencement of development of each phase accessed from the southern access road a scheme for the provision and location of bus stop infrastructure within the site along the southern access road including half width lay- bys, shelters and low floor kerbs and a timetable for the delivery of the infrastructure shall be submitted to and approved in writing by the local planning authority for that phase.
 The bus stop infrastructure shall thereafter be provided in accordance with the details and timetable so approved unless some variation is subsequently agreed in writing with the local planning authority.